Skip to main content

 How ivee supports your job search after maternity leave

-At ivee, we specialise in helping individuals find roles that are friendly for those returning after maternity leave.
+At ivee, we specialise in helping individuals find roles that are friendly for those returning to work from maternity leave.
 We understand the unique challenges that come with re-entering the workforce after becoming a mum, and we carefully vet job opportunities to ensure they offer the flexibility, support, and understanding that returners need.

 Whether you’re looking for remote work, part-time positions, or roles within mission-driven companies, ivee provides a curated list of job opportunities that align with your needs and values.
 Our platform connects you with employers who have robust sick leave policies and a commitment to fostering a supportive work environment, ensuring a smoother and more confident transition back to work.

-Here are our top job picks for women returning to work after maternity leave:
+Here are our top job picks for women returning to work from maternity leave:

 Returning to work after maternity?